rjchakraborty/SeatFinder/README.md

 Single-screen mobile application using flutter.

-## Indian Railway Sleeper Coach Seating arrangement and Seat Finder
+## Indian Railway Sleeper Coach Seating Arrangement and Seat Finder

 Problem statement
 On a railroad or ship, a berth is a bed that is typically stacked like bunk beds.